-Figure 5-1 BingTM Maps Settings
+Figure 5-1 Bing Maps Settings

 - 3. Draw a single intersection at the desired location - 4.
-Use the drag tool \\, if further position adjustments are needed - 5.
-Click the icon to anchor the network position with the map (see Figure 5-2) - 6.
-Upon clicking the button it will change to , indicating the network is anchored relative to the background BingTM Map.
+Use the drag tool ", if further position adjustments are needed - 5.
+Click the anchor map button to anchor the network position with the map (see Figure 5-2) - 6.
+Upon clicking the anchor map button it will change to anchored relative to the background Bing Map.

-Figure 5-2 Network Positioning on BingTM Maps
+Figure 5-2 Network Positioning on Bing Maps